launchdarkly/hello-js/README.md

 2. Open `index.html` in your browser.

-You should receive the message "Feature flag key '<flag key>' is <true/false> for this user".
+You should receive the message "The <flag key> feature flag evaluates to <flag value>."